jphall663/awesome-machine-learning-interpretability/README.md

   * [Call for input on prohibition on AI systems for emotion recognition in the areas of workplace or education institutions](https://www.autoriteitpersoonsgegevens.nl/en/documents/call-for-input-on-prohibition-on-ai-systems-for-emotion-recognition-in-the-areas-of-workplace-or-education-institutions) | October 31, 2024
   * [AScraping bijna altijd illegal](https://www.autoriteitpersoonsgegevens.nl/actueel/ap-scraping-bijna-altijd-illegaal) | Dutch Data Protection Authority, "Scraping is always illegal"
 * [General principles for the use of Artificial Intelligence in the financial sector](https://www.dnb.nl/media/jkbip2jc/general-principles-for-the-use-of-artificial-intelligence-in-the-financial-sector.pdf)
+* [Pathways on capacity building for AI supervisory authorities: insights and recommendations from the 1st UNESCO expert roundtable on AI supervision](https://unesdoc.unesco.org/ark:/48223/pf0000396637) | UNESCO and Dutch Authority for Digital Infrastructure, 2025

 #### New Zealand